tdunning/log-synth/README.md

 would give samples with fields named `x-latitude`, `x-longitude`, `y-latitude` and `y-longitude` which makes it easy to keep track of which fields are associated with each other.

+#### `foreign-key`
-**`foreign-key`** - This distribution generates randomized references to an integer key from another table.
+This distribution generates randomized references to an integer key from another table.
 You must specify the size of the table being referenced using the size parameter.
 The default value of size is 1000.
 You may optionally specify a skewness factor in the range [0,3].
 A value of 0 gives uniform distribution.
 A value of 1 gives a classic Zipf distribution.
 The default skew is 0.5.
 Values are biased towards smaller values.
 This sampler uses space proportional to size so be slightly cautious.

+#### `id`
-**`id`** - This distribution returns consecutive integers starting at the value of the start parameter.
+This distribution returns consecutive integers starting at the value of the start parameter.

 ```json
 {"name":"id", "class":"id"},
 ```
+#### `int`
-**`int`** - Samples values from min (inclusive) to max (exclusive) with an adjustable skew toward small values.
+Samples values from min (inclusive) to max (exclusive) with an adjustable skew toward small values.
 If you set skew to a negative number, larger values will be preferred.

 ```json
 {"name":"size", "class":"int", "min":10, "max":99}
 {"name": "z", "class": "int", "min": 10, "max": 20, "skew": -1},
 {"name":"x", "class":"lookup", "resource":"data.json", "skew":1},
 ```
+#### `join`
-**`join`** - Glues together an array of strings.
+Glues together an array of strings.
 You can specify a separator that goes between the joined strings with the `separator` parameter.
 The `value` parameter specifies how to generate the arrays of strings.

 This snippet will generate silly file names nested three deep: